Ronald Reagan dies at 93

 Bush's father, former President George H.W.
 Bush, said "history will give Reagan great credit for standing for principles."

-"It was wonderful the way that he could take a stand, and do it without bitterness or without creating enmity with other people," said the elder Bush, who was Reagan's vice president and successor.
+"It was wonderful the way that he could take a stand, and do it without bitterness or without creating enmity with other people," said the elder Bush, who was Reagan's vice president.

 Nancy Reagan issued a brief statement to announce her husband's death.
 "We appreciate everyone's prayers over the years," she said.